pdcastro/ssh-uuid/README.md

 The `balena tunnel` command was created in part to work around these limitations, by tunneling a TCP connection (raw bytestream) between a standard `ssh` client and the `ssh` server on a balenaOS device.
-However, to that end, `balena tunnel` adds complexity and a point of failure by requiring users to explicity run two different processes in different shell prompts: `balena tunnel` in a prompt, and standard `ssh` in another.
+However, to that end, `balena tunnel` adds complexity and a point of failure by requiring users to explicitly run two different processes in different shell prompts: `balena tunnel` in a prompt, and standard `ssh` in another.
 It also falls on the user to choose a free TCP port number to provide as argument to both processes.
 Also, `balena tunnel` offers only a small subset of features/options of standard `ssh`,